OliverGilmi/DiscordRadioBot/README.md

    You need to copy your Bots Application ID, you will need it in step 7.<br><br>
 4. In the left sidebar, click on `Bot`, then click `Add Bot`.<br><br>
 5. Now click `Yes, do it!`.<br><br>
 6. Now that you've added a Bot, to your Application, decide, whether anyone should be able to add the Bot to their server or not.
-If not, uncheck the precheked option.<br><br>
+If not, uncheck the prechecked option.<br><br>
 7. Keep the site open, you'll need it again later.
 In a new tab, open [this site](https://discordapi.com/permissions.html#8).<br>Paste the Application ID you copied in step 4 into the field `Insert client ID here`, afterwards click on the link below that.<br><br>
 8. Now select the server, you want to add your Bot to, then click on `Continue`.
 Complete the other steps neccessary.